gabriel-david-orozco/TSN-CNC-CUC-UPC/README.md

 - Programmming the methods for doing the changes in the configuration of the interfaces
 - Teorethical design of a UNI communication between the CNC and the CUC
 - Testing the traffic management model
+- Creating a container for sending restconf request